aryarm/as_analysis/README.md

 # files

 ### Snakefile
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline defining rules for every step of the analysis.
-It uses DNA and RNA FASTQ files to generate a file summarizing allelic imbalance for each gene.
+It uses DNA and RNA FASTQ files to generate a summary of allelic imbalance for each gene.

 ### config.yaml
 Defines options and input for the Snakemake pipeline.